How to Restrict WordPress Content to Paid Members

 Setup Payments

-Before you can start charging your customers, you’ll need to set up a payment method.
+Before you can start charging your users for them to become paid members, you’ll need to set up a payment method.
 ProfilePress supports Stripe, PayPal, Razorpay, Paystack, Direct Bank Transfer, Mollie.

 To do this, navigate to the Settings page of ProfilePress.
 Then, select the Payments tab and then the Payment Methods tab under it: